preons/docs/content/articles/designing-preons.md

       roboto-mono: "#{'Roboto Monp', monospace}"
 ```

-#### Text
+## Text

-So I create a larger bit of text, maybe the lead paragraph and then smaller text.
+I created a lead-line paragraph and a standard text paragraph.

-As this website will mainly be one giant documentation, I don't want the text to be too large; as the code examples cannot be too big.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/lead-text-and-paragraph.png)

-I test what a large headline looks like against the text.
-In reality, I'd want to use a smaller size headlines.
-Also the difference in the fonts look good.
-I didn't want to use two fonts initially but they compliment each other.
-And usually I prefer lighter font faces, but this all seems to work really well together.
-So I won't change it.
+I tested the use of Josefin as body text but it didn't work so well.
+So I used Josefin for the headline, and Martel for the body.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/text-color-theme.png)

-I check the light theme colors and it works.
-Because the yellow was too light, I made use of the darker version.
-I still don't think it's dark enough.
-But we'll see.
+I checked the light theme colors vs dark, then tweaked the yellow to have more contrast.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/text-dark-mode.png)

-Ordered and unordered lists are pretty straightforward.
-The rule seems to be, `mb2` for spacing between paragraphs.
-And the font sizing is consistent on everything.
+Ordered and unordered lists were pretty straightforward.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/unordered-list.png)